clasqm/yabasiclibs/README.md

 Extension libraries for yabasic.

-A series of libraries for [yabasic](http://www.yabasic.de/) , the BASIC dialects by [Marc Ihm](https://github.com/marcIhm), that gives access to a number of common utilities on Linux.
+A series of libraries for [yabasic](http://www.yabasic.de/) , the BASIC dialect by [Marc Ihm](https://github.com/marcIhm), that give access to a number of common utilities on Linux.
 Not tested on other UNIX platforms, but it should be possible to adjust them accordingly.

 This software is still very much in the planning and experimentation stages.